 Home learning is designed to support and extend learning in school.
 A range of activities and enrichment opportunities will be offered, encompassing an array of structured and unstructured tasks.
 For example, learners may be asked to complete specific questions, research a subject/person or design and build a model of a system/process. learners are expected to visit places of interest in their own time to enhance their enthusiasm for each subject.

 The department offers revision for year 11 learners and targeted intervention to support learners in all years.

 As a department we offer a range of exciting enrichment activities.
-Future trips may include London, the WW1 battlefields, Berlin and Poland.
+Learners can attend Eco-club to study environmental issues and improve the school grounds.
+Future trips may include London, the First World War battlefields, Berlin and Poland.